aidanhall21/premier-league-app/README.md

 Simply make a selection for each one of the questions and you'll have your new rooting interest.

-Built using Javascript, node.js, React, and Express.
-Deployed using Heroku with Postgres addon.
+Built using Javascript, node.js, React, Create-React-App, and Express.
+Deployed using Heroku with Postgres add-on.

 Version 1.0 released on July 6, 2020.